FedML-AI/FedGraphNN/README.md

-###  An upgraded version is maintained at FedML repo: https://github.com/FedML-AI/FedML/tree/master/python/app/fedgraphnn
+###  Note: An upgraded version is maintained at FedML repo: https://github.com/FedML-AI/FedML/tree/master/python/app/fedgraphnn

 # FedGraphNN: A Federated Learning System and Benchmark for Graph Neural Networks